shankhda/Exploring-Tkinter/README.md

 # Python text editor
-This app is basically a simple text editior.
-Funtionality includes: Open a file, save a file, create a new file, cut, copy & paste text from the menu bar, exit the program from the menu bar.
+This app is basically a simple text editor.
+Functionality includes: Open a file, save a file, create a new file, cut, copy & paste text from the menu bar, exit the program from the menu bar.

 # Motivation
 I came across a datacamp article about using tkinter python module to create your own gui.
 The article got me intrigued about this module and I decided to try it out myself.